Epoxy Resin Calculator — Free Tools for Any Project

 Dr Crafty 1:1 by volume Craft & coating

 Always verify the ratio on your specific product label.
 Ratios may differ between the same brand's casting vs table top formulas.
-Use our mixing calculator for exact Part A and Part B amounts.
+Use our Resin Ratio Calculator for the full ratio reference guide (including volume vs weight differences for 2:1 brands), or the Small Batch Mixing Calculator for quick craft-batch splits.
+Always measure with a digital scale — volume cups cause ratio errors.

 Essential Calculators